How Long Is Alimony Paid In NJ?

 I'm Steve Kaplan.

-I work closely with top forensic accountants to make sure my clients don’t get stuck with inflated valuations, unrealistic income assumptions, or unfair timelines.
+I work closely with top forensic accountants to make sure that my clients don’t get stuck with inflated valuations, unrealistic income assumptions, or unfair timelines.

 The first move?
 Knowledge.

-Don’t sign anything.
+Don’t sign anything yet.

-Don’t agree to anything.
+Don’t agree to anything yet.

 Instead, get smart.